Planning Your Vacation

 CAR RENTAL: Before renting a car make sure you will need one.
 When traveling in Europe, for example, they have an amazing metro system so you may not even need a car.
 We used the metro in many cities.
 Sometimes it's also easier without a car because you do not have to deal with finding a parking spot and fees.
 You can always Uber or take a taxi somewhere if you are worried about being late or its too hot to ride the metro (Paris has no air on their trains, and in July it gets hot).

 ITINERARIES: I'm a fan of making an itinerary.
 It's not something we follow on a timed schedule or even do everything on the list, but rather a list of all the things we are interested in doing/seeing in various areas.
-For instance, when we went to The Vatican, I knew what to see, where to eat, etc. so that we are not wasting time going to places that are not close to one another.
+For instance, when we went to The Vatican, I knew what to see, where to eat and explore, so that were not wasting time going to places that are not close to one another.
 If you do your sightseeing "by neighborhood" so to speak, it saves you time and you can do more activities while you are there.

 I like to list the local cuisines as well and make sure we try various dishes before we leave.
 I also like to list area grocery stores, restaurants, beaches, and tourist attractions.
 Sometimes I add the addresses and phone numbers, and sometimes we wing it.
 It's good to have an idea of what things will be closed and the site opening and closing times before you go so you aren't wasting valuable time.
-It's also nice to have your Airbnb, car rental/metro info, restaurants, attractions, etc. all in one place.
-Once we are on vacation, I will cross off things as we go.
-I always update what I thought of it on TripAdvisor.
+While on vacation, I cross off things as we go.
+I try to update what I thought of it on TripAdvisor.
 It's been a wealth of knowledge for me planning my trips, so I like to help other people do the same.

 BEFORE YOU GO

 CELL PHONES: Contact your cell phone provider about using your phone out of the country.
-T-Moblie offers free data and texting, but $0.25 per minute for calls.
+We have T-Moble, which offers free data and texting, but $0.25 per minute for calls.
+If we plan to make calls while out of the country, we use WhatsApp.
+You can even do video calls.
+All you need is wifi access and for the person you are calling to also have the app installed on their phone.

 BANKS AND CREDIT CARDS: Let your bank and credit card companies know you are going out of town.
 Banks will want the travel dates.
 Also ask about the fees for using a bank card both for taking money out at ATMs and for making purchases.
 Some have a minimal fee if you withdraw in another country but charge a percentage if you use it as a credit card.
 They also charge a currency exchange fee, so just ask so you aren't surprised when you get back from your trip.
-Credit card companies don't usually have the purchasing fee, so find out which is the best for you and your bank/credit cards.
+Be sure to use a credit card without foreign transaction fees.
+We try to use cards while abroad but also take out some local currency.

-CURRENCY EXCHANGE: We like to take our bank card and withdraw the currency from the country when we land.
-Be sure to find a bank ATM as it is usually cheaper than a currency exchange.
-You can usually find one at the airport or get it when you get settled if you don't need cash right away.
-You may need cash for a cab right away, so it just depends on your plan for your arrival day.
+CURRENCY: We like to take money out at a local ATM after we arrive.
+Be sure to find a bank ATM as it is usually cheaper than using the currency exchange desk at the airport.
+There are ATMs at the airport if you need cash right away for cabs, but it just depends on your plan for your arrival day.
+We usually uber to the hotel so no need for cash right away.

 PUT YOUR MAIL ON HOLD: You can do this online via the USPS website.
 No need to do it the old fashioned way by getting a card from the post office.
 If you forget before you leave, you can go online anytime and put it on hold.
 (I've done it on the way to the airport.)

 DO YOU NEED AN ADAPTER?
 When traveling out of the country you really do need to check to see if you need an adapter.
 You can get them fairly cheap just about anywhere.
-I got these adapters on Amazon.
+I have gotten several on Amazon.
 We all keep one in our travel bags.
 Another thing to find out (ladies) is the wattage of your flat iron or other electronics you will be taking.
 I found that getting a universal wattage flat iron saves me the hassle of worrying if I need an adapter AND converter.
-I got this Kipozi Flat Iron on Amazon and only have to get an adapter.
+I got it on Amazon and only have to get an adapter.
 Makes it easier and I can use it at home with no issues.
 Just be sure to get one that is compatible with Worldwide Voltage, and you will be fine.
 Most places provide a hair dryer, so you should be good there.

 PACKING BAGS AND PURSES

 CROSS BODY BAGS AND PURSES: Take everything that you won't need on our trip out of your purse.
 Local store cards, library cards, etc. should all be left at home.
 You need your ID, passport, and $100 cash for your travel.
 The $100 is for airport food to and from your trip and anything that may come up along the way.
-As far as the bag I take.
-I use the Baggallini cross body bag I got from TJ Maxx.
-They sell them on Amazon too, they are just more expensive.
-I keep my headphones, phone, travel wallet, passports and/or metro cards, keys for the Airbnb, sunglasses, itinerary that I make, and can fit in a water bottle if I need it.
+I like Baggallini cross body bags.
+I've gotten several from TJ Maxx for great prices.
+I keep my headphones, phone, travel wallet, passports and/or metro cards, keys for the hotel or Airbnb, itinerary, hand towel to dry my hands, sometimes an umbrella, and always my passport.
+This is your ID for international travel, do not leave it in your hotel room.
+You can make a copy and have it in your hotel room, but you should alway have your ID on you at all times while traveling.

-WALLET: I got this Travelambo wallet with blocking passport holder from Amazon and absolutely love it.
-You can also use the long straps that clip on to use it solely as a purse.
-I leave the wrist strap on and keep it in the Baggallini bag.
-It can hold your IDs and passports along with money and coins with no issues.
+WALLET: I got a thin travel wallet with blocking passport holder from Amazon and absolutely love it.
+It holds IDs and passports along with money and coins with no issues.

 My boys each take a backpack and a carry-on suitcase.
 In their backpacks they keep their phone, headphones, chargers, hoodie, playing cards, reusable water bottle, sunglasses, toiletry bags, glasses/contacts and solution, neck pillows and sleep masks if we have a long flight, a quart size bag full of snacks (granola bars, trail mix, fig bars), hats, book, outlet converter if needed, tissues, sunscreen, and any medication they may need.
 Their suitcase has everything else in it: clothes, shoes, snorkel masks, etc. If it doesn't fit, we don't take it.

 My husband and I each take a personal bag (him a backpack and myself a duffel bag).
-You are allowed 2 carry-on items, so I put my Baggallini purse inside of the duffel so there are no issues.
+We are allowed 2 carry-on items, so I put my Baggallini cross body bag inside of the duffel before boarding the plane.
 We all carry stainless steel water bottles and fill up at the airport before we leave for our trips.
-And everyone has a quart size bag of snacks just in case.
+Everyone also has a quart size bag of snacks just in case.
 You never know when you will be stuck somewhere and you're starving, or maybe just don't have time between flights to grab something.

-SHOES: I've found it easiest to travel with slip on shoes.
-They are lightweight and easily come off for security checkpoints.
-I found Sketchers Go Walk to be the most comfortable for sightseeing in Europe.
-I have them in a couple of different colors.
-If I don't wear them and need to pack them, they barely take up any space and add no weight.
-I also take a pair of flip flops for the beach, and a pair of sandals that can be casual or go with a dress, and swim shoes if we plan to go snorkeling.
+SHOES: I've found it easiest to travel with a pair of comfortable sneakers.
+I will usually pack a pair of flats too.
+They barely take up any space and add almost no weight to my bag.
+I also take a pair of flip flops for the beach, and/or a pair of sandals that can be casual or go with a dress, and sometimes swim shoes if we plan to go snorkeling.
 It all fits!
-If I'm worried about colder weather I will wear my leather sneakers, so my feet stay dry.
 Whatever is lightest goes into the suitcase.

 TRAVEL DAY

-GET TO THE AIRPORT EARLY: If you fly like we do and plan your travels at high peak times because that is when the kids are off, you want to get there early.
-The security lines are long, and people are eager to start their vacations.
-TSA Pre-Check is a huge time saver if you travel often.
-I believe it's $85 for five years.
+GET TO THE AIRPORT EARLY: If you travels at peak times because that is when the kids are off, you want to get there early.
+The security lines get long, and people are eager to start their vacations.
+Clear and TSA Pre-Check are both huge time savers if you travel often.
 Global Entry is another time saver.
-It costs $100 and also lasts 5 years.
-The Global Entry includes the TSA Pre-Chek PLUS expedited US customs screening for international travel when entering the US.
-Clear is another time saver.
-This will get you through security the quickest.
+Global Entry includes the TSA Pre-Chek PLUS expedited US customs screening for international travel when entering the US.

 You can look up the airport you are traveling to/from and get information on wait times.
 When we went to Aruba, we were advised to get to the airport 3-4 hours early, and it was completely accurate!
 There were a ton of check points leaving the country.